leonardfarringtonjr/PORTFOLIO/README.md

             - the Welcome view is the default Laravel page you see
             - to see the JS and CSS, you need to make them dynamic instead of static by using the asset() function
         * WHENEVER YOU INSERT PHP INTO HTML IN LARAVEL IT MUST BE INSIDE {{}}
+        * Make the layout for the frontend template
+            1. Create a new folder in frontend called 'layout'
+            2. Create the layout.blade.php file inside
 D.